nadult/vim-cpp-opener/readme.md

 ## Features
 - Quickly open files by typing only part of the name which is unique to it
-- Ability to quickly open .cpp and .h file side-by-side
+- Ability to open .cpp and .h file side-by-side
 - Doesn't display any kind of lists, file is opened immediately

+## How matching works

+- Matching is exact, that is typed pattern has to be a part of opened file name
+- TODO: how ranking works

 ## How to use